fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 ^^^^^^^^^^^^^^^^^^^^

-This trap occurs when we assume that the best solution to a problem involves technology, and fail to recognize other possible solutions outside of this realm.
+This trap occurs when we assume that the best solution to a problem may involve technology, and fail to recognize other possible solutions outside of this realm.
 One area where this manifests in is within contexts in which the definition "fairness" changes or is dependent on a political context.